How To Get From Tamarindo to Monteverde

 How To Get from Tamarindo to Monteverde by Bus

 The cheapest way to get from Tamarindo to Monteverde is to use the public transportation system, but it isn’t easy.
 You will need to depart from Tamarindo at 7 am on a bus that will take between 5 and 6 hours to get to La Irma.
 Then you will need to wait between 2 and 3 hours at La Irma.
-Then, you need to take another bus from La Irma to Monteverde, which will take 1.5 hours.
+Then, you must take another bus from La Irma to Monteverde, which will take 1.5 hours.

 That’s why I only recommend it if you are traveling on a tight budget.
 And if this is your case, stick around as I explain how to make it.
 Let’s go over this process step by step;

 Then, you must arrive at the bus terminal 10 minutes before the departure time, 7 am.
 As you get on the bus, you need to tell the bus driver that you need him to stop at La Irma, a small town alongside the Interamerican highway (a.k.a.
 Route 1).
-The bus will arrive there between 11 am and 1 pm, depending on the traffic condition.
+The bus will arrive between 11 am and 1 pm, depending on the traffic condition.
 I would also recommend asking another bus user (i.e., a local) to help guide you when you arrive at La Irma.
 Alternatively, if you have an internet connection, you can use this Google Maps Link to know when to get off.

 Note: The Monteverde bus stop at La Irma is also the stop for other bus routes, such as the bus from Liberia to Las Juntas and San Jose to Las Juntas.
 Don’t take those buses.
 Wait for the one labeled “Monteverde.”
 The Monteverde bus you need leaves Puntarenas at 2:30 pm, and it will arrive at your bus stop between 3:30 pm and 4 pm.